 In 2014, she secured the rights to host the very first In-House Counsel World Summit 2014 in Singapore.
 Angeline remains on the Board of the In-house Counsel Worldwide, the international body that creates affiliation of and promotes cooperation among corporate counsel associations around the globe.

-Dharmendra Yadav, 39, joined Maybank Kim Eng Singapore as its Head of Legal in March 2014 to support Maybank's regional investment banking and capital markets franchise.
+Dharmendra joined Maybank Kim Eng Singapore as its Head of Legal in March 2014 to support Maybank's regional investment banking and capital markets franchise, including asset management and private equity.
 Before that, Dharmendra was a corporate counsel in CIMB Group's investment banking and capital markets team.
 He brings with him over ten years of experience as a corporate counsel, most of which were gained in financial institutions.
-His past employers include WongPartnership and NTUC Income.
+His past legal work experience include stints at WongPartnership, Civil Aviation Authority of Singapore and NTUC Income.

-Shi Yuan is the Regional Counsel and Company Secretary of BCS Information Systems Pte.
+Shi Yuan, ACIS, is the Vice President (Legal) of BCS Information Systems Pte.
 Ltd., a systems integrator which possesses its own in-house suite of high speed, high volume precision clearing and payment systems for central and commercial banks, clearing houses, regulators, businesses and consumers in Singapore and across the globe.

 He was previously the General Counsel of Global Engineering Technology Pte.
 Ltd., an engineering company providing consultancy services in the oil and gas industry.
 He managed the legal team which was responsible for all legal matters of the Company in the Asia Pacific, Middle Eastern and CIS Regions.